The permuton limit of random recursive separable permutations: Properties of the recursive separable permuton

 \subsection{Intensity measure}

 Recall that the intensity measure of $\murec_p$, denoted $I \murec_p$, is a probability measure on $[0,1]^2$ defined as follows: for all Borel subsets $A$ of $[0,1]^2$, we have $I \murec_p(A)= \mathbb E[\murec_p(A)]$.
 The goal of this section is to compute this intensity measure.
-We start with a lemma. \begin{lemma} The intensity measure $I \murec_p$ of the recursive separable permuton is the distribution of $(U,\phi(U))$, where $U$ is a uniform random variable in $[0,1]$, and $\phi$ the random function of \cref{sec:construction}. \end{lemma} \begin{proof} This is a straightforward analogue of \cite[Lemma 6.1]{maazoun2020BrownianPermuton}. \end{proof}
+We start with a lemma. \begin{lemm} The intensity measure $I \murec_p$ of the recursive separable permuton is the distribution of $(U,\phi(U))$, where $U$ is a uniform random variable in $[0,1]$, $\phi$ is the random function of Section~\ref{sec:construction_permuton} , and $U$ and $\phi$ are independent from each other. \end{lemm} \begin{proof} {For any function $f$, we denote $f_2$ the map $x \mapsto(x,f(x))$.
+Then, for any measurable set $A \subset [0,1]^2$, we have